Readings

 Eddie Jaku

 This is truly a moving and inspirational memoir about the unimaginable horrors Eddie Jaku experienced every day during the Holocaust.
 He lost family members, friends, his country, and his dignity.
 But he promised if he ever made it out alive, he would smile every day and share kindness and compassion with all he encountered.
-Published when Eddie was 100, the stories are heartbreaking and yet hopeful as we all navigate a world still filled with hate and divide.
+Published when Eddie was 100, the stories are heartbreaking and yet hopeful as we all navigate a world still filled with hate and division.

 Don’t Sweat the Small Stuff…and it’s all small stuff